 As The Light Touches

-As The Light Touches merges photography and sculpture to address ideas of memory, home, time, light, and their relationships with consciousness, self awareness, and perception.
-Straddling the liminal space between sculpture and photography, image and object, presence and absence, As The Light Touches investigates light and it’s material affects on the body, mind, and in photography.
-Looking to fiction and literature references to light, the history of photography, and the light and space movement in art history, I use a combination of photography, installation, and sculpture to question our physical, emotive, and psychological relationships to light as it envelops us daily within the home, rests in memory, but often escapes our notice.
-In this body of work light is used to make photographs, activate spaces, and considered a material.
+As The Light Touches addresses ideas of memory, home, time, light, and their relationships with consciousness, self awareness, and perception.
+Looking to fiction and literature references to light, the history of photography, and the light and space movement in art history, I question our physical, emotive, and psychological relationships to light as it envelops us daily within the home, rests in memory, but often escapes our notice.
+Photographs are extensions of who we are, what we think, and how we feel.
+A room reflects a state of mind.
+In this body of work light is used to make photographs, activate spaces, and considered as a material.
 Light is a key ingredient in making photographs.
 It is how we see colour and form, and also how we see and experience physical objects in the world.
 But it is also a destroyer of materials, our skin, and our eyes.
 The sun is both volatile and nourishing.
-In my work I hope to look at both of these aspects of light both materially and pictorially, both through sculpture and image, and use light as a material as much as an ingredient in image making.
+In my work I hope to look at both of these aspects of light both materially and pictorially, and use light as a material as much as an ingredient in image making.

 Natalie Hunter wishes to acknowledge the generous support of the Ontario Arts Council in producing this body of work.